tommaroney/spore/README.md

 The application is running on an EC2 instance backed by and RDS database with an S3 bucket collecting and serving images.

 Locally the application can be run with a MySQL server, but will need to be connected an S3 bucket for a functioning Admin page.
-This is as easy as creating an S3 Bucket in the AWS Console and creating an IAM user with permissions to administrate the bucket.
+This is as easy as creating an S3 Bucket in the AWS Console and creating an IAM user with permissions to administer the bucket.
 Save a copy of the Key ID and the Secret Access Key.
 After this is completed be sure the aws-cli tool has been installed and run aws configure.
 Provide the requested information.

 Create environment variables either in a .env file in the root folder: